 St Mary’s, Marlston is a Victorian church built to serve the community of Marlston, in Bucklebury.
 It is now used mainly as the chapel for Brockhurst and Marlston Schools.
 However, an 8am BCP Holy Communion service is held there on the 4th Sunday of every month (except during school holidays) to which all are welcome.

 St Denys' is the parish church of Stanford Dingley.
 Services are at 11am each Sunday, and are more traditional in style.
-We mainly use Common Worship.
-We also have occasional Evensongs.
+We mainly use Common Worship, with occasional Evensongs.
 Please look at the services list for information on when the next one will be.

 Every 5th Sunday, we share a service with Tutts Clump Methodist Church in Bradfield, alternating venues.